awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-available.md

   ```
 + For the AWS SDKs, call the `ListCuratedEnvironmentImages` operation for your target programming language\.
 For more information, see the [AWS SDKs and Tools Reference](sdk-ref.md)\.

 To confirm the version of a component installed on a Docker image, you can run a command during a build\.
-The version number for the component will appear in the output\.
+The version number for the component appears in the output\.
 For example, include one or more of the following commands in your build specification:
 + For the Microsoft \.NET Framework, run `reg query "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP"`\.
 + For \.NET Core, run `dotnet --version`\.
 + For Apache Ant, run `ant -version`\.